Melaka - Things to Do in Melaka in June

 What to Pack

-Portable battery pack - the humidity drains phone batteries faster than you'd expect, and you'll be using maps and translation apps constantly
+Portable battery pack - humidity drains phone batteries 30% faster than usual

 Insider Knowledge